Malyaban1102/student-management/README.md

 Save the changes to the application.yml file.

 ## Running the application:
-Run the application using Gradle:
+Run the application using Maven:

     ./mvnw spring-boot:run